 California Spousal Support Can Be Tricky.

 Also known as “alimony”, even many lawyers don’t quite understand it.
+It’s covered in California Family Code 4320.
 Here’s a little bit of a primer.

 Temporary Spousal Support

 You have to differentiate whether we are talking about permanent spousal support or temporary (aka as interim or pendente lite) spousal support.
 There’s a real difference in how we calculate it.

 Temporary spousal support is typically set by a judge using a standard formula.
 Different counties in the state use different formulas.
 In San Diego County, for example, we use what is called the “Santa Clara” formula.
 Essentially, the judge inputs incomes, deductions, taxes, etc. into a computer and the software spits out a number.
 This number is meant as a bridge for the supported spouse and tends to be about 10-15% higher than what the permanent support ends up being.